MayarOssama/MSc-Readings/README.md

 # MSc-Readings
-This repo contain some of my MSc readings
+This repo contains some of my MSc readings